Hybrid leader Toyota turns on electrics

 But with progress in battery technology that has expanded the range of vehicles, the construction of more charging stations and public subsidies, sales of electric vehicles has increased.

-They reached 15.1% of total car sales in Europe in the final three months of 2020.
+They reached 15.1 percent of total car sales in Europe in the final three months of 2020.

 Toyota now believes that it can no longer do without a complete range of vehicles that includes hybrids, battery electric and hydrogen fuel cell vehicles.

-The carmaker is now aiming for a target of 10% of its sales from either BEVs or hydrogen vehicles by 2025.
+The carmaker is now aiming for a target of 10 percent of its sales from either BEVs or hydrogen vehicles by 2025.

-It expects 70% of its sales to be standard hybrids that year, 10% plug-in hybrids and just 10% with internal combustion engines, said Matt Harrison, head of Toyota Motor Europe.
+It expects 70 percent of its sales to be standard hybrids that year, 10 percent plug-in hybrids, and just 10 percent with internal combustion engines, said Matt Harrison, head of Toyota Motor Europe.

 The high level of hybrids and electrics in its vehicle mix should allow Toyota to beat European pollution norms, which would allow it to sell some emissions allocations, according to Harrison.